Vlasceanu-Marius-Ionut/GYM-PAGE/README.md

-This is simple friendly-presentation website for my local-gym.
+This a is simple friendly-presentation website for my local-gym.